 To understand criminology, a person must first know what crime is.
 A violation of criminal law, for example breaking the code of conduct set forth by a state, is how Thorsten Sellin defines crime.
 (Jeffery C. R., 1956) Thorsten also goes on to say that deviant behavior that is injurious to society, but is not governed by the law is inaccurately described as crime .
 (Jeffery C. R., 1956) Crime is also defined as an illegal act that is considered punishable by the government.
 (Merriam-Webster, 2014)

 In the 19th century, scientific methods began to be applied to the study of crime.
-(Merriam-Webster, 2013) Today, criminologists use a plethora of techniques and data to help render results about criminals, their activity, and the punishments being received.
+Today, criminologists use a plethora of techniques and data to help render results about criminals, criminal activity, and the punishments being received.
 Criminologists frequently use statistics, case histories, official archives and records, and sociological field methods to study criminals and criminal activity, including the rates and kinds of crime within geographic areas.
-(Merriam-Webster, 2013) Criminologists then pass on their results to other members of the criminal justice system, such as lawyers, judges, probation officers, law enforcement officials, prison officials, legislatures, and scholars.
-(Merriam-Webster, 2013) This information is passed on to these members of the criminal justice system so as a group they can better understand criminals and the effects of treatment and prevention.
-(Merriam-Webster, 2013)

-Criminological Theories are an important part of criminology.
+Criminological theories are an important part of criminology.
 "Theory" is a term used to describe an idea or set of ideas that is intended to explain facts or events.
-(Merriam-Webster, 2014) Therefore, a theory is suggested or presented as possibly true, but that is not known or proven to be true, as well as, the general principles or ideas that relate to a particular subject.
-(Merriam-Webster, 2014) Criminological Theories examine why people commit crimes and is very important in the ongoing debate of how crime should be handled and prevented.
-(Briggs, 2013) Many theories have been developed and researched throughout the years.
-These theories continue to be explored, separately and in amalgamation, because criminologists pursue the paramount elucidations in eventually reducing types and intensities of crime.
-(Briggs, 2013)
+Therefore, a theory is suggested or presented as possibly true, but that is not known or proven to be true, as well as, the general principles or ideas that relate to a particular subject.
+Criminological theories examine why people commit crimes and is very important in the ongoing debate of how crime should be handled and prevented (Briggs, 2013).

 Beccaria pushed for laws to be published so that the public would be aware of the laws, know the purpose of the laws, and know the punishments set forth by the laws.
 (Vold, Bernard, & Snipes, 2002) He also accentuated torture and secret accusations be abolished or eliminated because they were cruel and unusual punishments.
 (Vold, Bernard, & Snipes, 2002) Beccaria called for imprisonment instead of capital punishment or the death penalty.
 (Vold, Bernard, & Snipes, 2002) He also emphasized jails becoming more human and the distinction between the elite and the underprivileged be eradicated from the law.
 (Vold, Bernard, & Snipes, 2002) This was based on the idea of sovereignty lying in the hands of the people and all members of society being seen and treated equally in the application of the law.
 (Jeffery, 1959)